What can an HRA reimburse?

 Costs that are reimbursable with proof of an incurred expense

-Some out-of-pocket expenses require your employees only to submit a minimum amount of documentation.
+Some out-of-pocket medical expenses require your employees to submit only a minimum amount of documentation.
 This proof of an incurred cost is typically in the form of a receipt or an invoice.

 Your employees’ proof must include the following: